 While swiping a credit card is an option that’s available immediately, you can get your personal loan disbursement fairly quickly.
 If you know you want to start making deposits on your wedding soon, you and your partner can apply for a personal loan today, and get the money you’ll need usually within a week.

 SoFi offers personal loans with low rates.
-Getting pre-qualified takes just a few minutes—apply here and start funding your wedding responsibly today.
+Getting pre-qualified takes just a few minutes to apply and start funding your wedding responsibly today.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.